-The costs of pre-boxed, fully insured group health plans have been steadily rising during the last 20 years.
-In that time, premiums have more than tripled and workers have been asked to take on a larger share of the payments.
+The costs of conventional, insurance-based group health plans have been steadily rising during the last 20 years.
+Premiums have more than tripled since then and workers are asked to take on larger and larger shares of the payments.
 Through it all, a general grumbling around healthcare solutions continues across dinner tables, in boardrooms, and on social media.

-In fact, a lot of smaller companies still have no idea that the option of self funding exists.
-And among those who already possess a level of awareness surrounding self funded health insurance, it’s probable that their current knowledge is fraught with misperceptions.
+In fact, a lot of smaller companies are not even aware that self-funding is an option.
+And among those who have heard about it, it’s probable that their current knowledge is fraught with misperceptions.

-These myths and misperceptions about self funded health plans can keep you from exploring an innovative, flexible and cost-effective way to put your company – and not an insurance company – in the driver’s seat.
+These myths and misperceptions about self-funded health plans can keep you from exploring an innovative, flexible, and cost-effective way to put your own company – and not an insurance company – in the driver’s seat.

-Myth #2 – Only Really, Really Big Companies Have Self Funded Health Insurance
+Myth #2 – Only Really, Really Big Companies Have Self-Funded Health Plans

-Today, many small and mid-sized companies have effectively said goodbye to bouncing around from one big insurance company to the other in search of lower rates.
+Today, many small and mid-sized companies take advantage of these options and have effectively said goodbye to bouncing around from one insurance company to the other in search of lower rates.

-Myth #3 – Self Funded Health Plans aren’t as Good as Fully Insured Plans
+Myth #3 – Self-Funded Health Plan Coverage isn’t as Good

 - Design a unique healthcare plan that meets its specific needs and the unique needs of its employees